saiteja93/certified-aws-developer-associate-notes/1-aws-fundamentals/elb.md

   * Load balancing to multiple applications on the same machine (ex: containers)
   * Load balancing based on route in URL
   * Load balancing based on hostname in URL
+  * Load balancing based on Query Strings and headers
 * Basically, they’re awesome for micro services & container-based application (example: Docker & Amazon ECS)
 * Has a port mapping feature to redirect to a dynamic port
 * In comparison, we would need to create one Classic Load Balancer per application before.That was very expensive and inefficient!